Cysharp/ZLogger/README.md

 ---
 Structured logging is important for cloud logging.
 For example, Stackdriver Logging, Datadog logs, etc..., are provides fileter, query log by simple syntax.
 Or store to storage by Structured Log(JSON), Amazon Athena, Google BigQuery, Azure Data Lake, etc..., you can query and analyze many log files.

-ZLogger natively supports StructuredLogging and uses System.Text.JsonWriter to achieve complete zero-allocation in the pipeline without ever converting it to a string.
+ZLogger natively supports StructuredLogging and uses System.Text.Json.JsonSerializer to achieve complete zero-allocation in the pipeline without ever converting it to a string.

 ```csharp
 // To setup, `EnableStructuredLogging = true`.